Ms. Inglish has 30 years experience in medicine, psychology, STEM instruction, history, and aerospace education for USAF Civil Air Patrol.

 The City of Columbus needs police officers that:

 A background investigation is conducted for all job applicants with the Columbus Police force.
-This includes a polygraph test (a lie detector test) to determine level of honest in all applicants, a complete family history,a professional experience survey, a complete military history, traffic citation record, gambling history, criminal activity and records, substance abuse history, and a full credit history form the three major credit bureaus.
+This includes a polygraph test (a lie detector test) to determine level of honesty in all applicants, a complete family history, a professional experience survey, a complete military history, traffic citation record, gambling history, criminal activity and records, substance abuse history, and a full credit history form the three major credit bureaus.

 The Trainee Selection Process